benjamin-recht/benjamin-recht.github.io/_posts/2016-04-26-tweeterfiers.md

 This is clearly the future of machine learning.

 You can find more [“source code”](www.twitter.com/tweetifiers) for tweetifiers on twitter.
-And Ross has released the [training](http://www.rossboczar.com/tweetifiers_train.csv) and [holdout](http://www.rossboczar.com/tweetifiers_holdout.csv) sets so you can get grinding on your minimalist tweeterfiers.
+And Ross has released the [training](http://www.rossboczar.com/tweetifiers_train.csv) and [holdout](http://www.rossboczar.com/tweetifiers_holdout.csv) sets so you can get grinding on your minimalist tweetifiers.